industrial-edge/simatic-automation-tool-getting-started/docs/Installation.md

     - [After Onboarding](#after-onboarding)

 ## Configure Device Layer 2 Access
-The device scanner requires layer 2 access to be able to scan the network for devices.
+The SIMATIC Automation Tool requires layer 2 access to be able to scan the network for devices.

 You can configure the layer 2 access either during the onboarding of the device through the management or later on directly on the Industrial Edge Device.